-Many aquarium owners think the only way to cycle a tank is with hardy fish.
+Many aquarium owners thing the only way to cycle a tank is with hardy fish.
 In reality, cycling is possible with or without fish present in the tank.
 For reasons discussed below, fishless cycling is highly recommended.
 There are several ways in which you can do this.
 However, using pure ammonia is often regarded as the best way to cycle a tank.

 In the article, we will discuss exactly how to fishless cycle with ammonia in a safe and effective manner.

 Cycling raises ammonia and nitrite to dangerous levels in a tank.
 If using live fish for the cycle, owners should stock their tank with hardy fish.